Planning Harmony Day

 - Display the Welcome poster at the gates of the school.

-- Explore different strategies to help build awareness of multiculturalism and combat racism in schools using Racism No Way.
+- Discover different strategies to help build awareness of multiculturalism and combat racism in schools from Racism.
+No Way!

 - Respond to poetry or write a spoken word poem that reflects Australia’s cultural diversity and submit to SBS Face up to Racism.

 - Enter a poster or song writing competition with Moving Forward Together.
-The theme for the 2019 competitions is ‘Harmony – it’s up to us’.
+The theme for the 2020 competitions is ‘Picture a World in Harmony’.
 Entry is free and financial prizes are awarded at a ceremony at NSW Parliament House.

 The following excerpt is taken from the Harmony Day website.